Looking for more cutting activities for preschoolers? Let’s get started!

 Notice the smiley face on the thumb?
-This is a great visual for little learners where to place their thumb while cutting.
+This smiling face is a great visual for little learners to place their thumb while cutting.
 You can also mark the thumb with a sticker or nail polish.

 Cutting activities for preschoolers are doable!
 Let’s start here.